trustlines-protocol/tl-dev-docs/mobileapp/customizations/structure.md

 ## Screens & Navigation

 The app uses `react-navigation` v4 to structure its content and make it accessible.
-All navigators (base for the structure of screens) and screens are located in `/navigation`.
+All navigators (base for the structure of screens) and screens are located in `/src/shared/navigation`.
 However, not all code for navigation is currently here, even though it should be.

-A js file in `/screens` represents a single page / view / screen in the app and is used as a `redux container` getting and in the past was decided to prepare all data needed for the view.
+A js file in `/src/shared/screens` represents a single page / view / screen in the app and is used as a `redux container`.
+In the past, it was decided to prepare all data needed for the view in this component.
 This design that all data needs to be fetched here from the store does not make sense together with `react-redux` so we will try to move away from that, and have more `redux containers` further down the component hierarchy.

 ### Navigators